 Start by downloading the appropriate installation file.
-This compendium is based on SQL Server 2008 R2 Enterprise Edition for Windows x64.
+This compendium is based on SQL Server 2019 Standard Edition for Windows 10 x64, but Developer, Standard or Express Edition on any Windows should work just as well with some minor visual differences.
+SQL Server 2019 requires Windows 10 or later.

 Run the executable setup.exe to start the installation.
 The SQL Server Installation Center will soon appear.
 In the menu on the left you can choose an activity.
 If you choose "Installation", then you will be presented with alternative installation options.
-Before starting an installation, you may want to check under "Options".
-Here you can specify if you want to install a 32-bit version or a 64-bit version.

-Start a new installation by selecting the option "New installation or add features to an existing installation".
+Start a new installation by selecting the option "New SQL Server stand-alone installation or add features to an existing installation" under Installation.

 The installation wizard will launch and it may take a few minutes before it completes its preparations.
 You may also have to press "OK" a few times.
-Eventually, you will be asked to specify a product key:
+Eventually, you will be asked to specify the edition to install or provide a product key.
+We choose "Developer", but you may choose a different option if necessary.

-Specify your key or choose Evaluation and go to the next step where you must accept the license terms in order to continue.
-Press "Next" and then "Install" and the wizard will work for a while before the installation configuration wizard shows up.

-Go to the next step and select "SQL Server Feature Installation".

-In the next step you must select which features to install.
-You can install what you want, but the Database Engine Services and Management Tools Basic must be installed.
+Press "Next" and accept the license terms in order to continue.
+Press "Next" until you come to the step Install Rules.
+The wizard will work for a while and then hopefully will show a summary that all the operations passed.
+If the wizard jumps automatically to the "Feature Selection" step everything has probably gone well.
+In the "Feature Selection" step you must select which features to install.
+You can install what you want, but the Database Engine Services must be installed.
 Here is our configuration.

+Note that in older versions an option to install "Management Tools" was available in the "Feature Selection" step.
+Starting with SQL Server 2016, the Management Tools must be installed separately from the main menu.